 While you can pretty much get away with any type of indoor gym shoe or sneaker, you’ll find that court shoes are preferable because they provide for better grip on the waxed wooden floors that tend to dominate squash courts.
 However, you don’t necessarily need to spend crazy money on squash-specific shoes.
 Any type of indoor sneaker will do (basketball sneakers, for example) as long as they’re made for use on a court.

 You probably don’t need to spring for pads as you would with other sports; although you may take a tumble on the court, you’re not likely to hurt yourself too badly in this manner.
 However, it’s not uncommon to get a ball to the fact, so you’ll definitely want to wear protective goggles or glasses.
 You should also replace the grip on your racquet every so often; if it slips from your hand it can seriously injure your partner (or you).

-Nearly any type of sportswear can be worn to play racquetball, from tees and loose shorts to sweat suits or jogging pants.
+Nearly any type of sportswear can be worn to play squash; from tees and loose shorts to sweat suits or jogging pants.
 But you should probably opt for sportswear that allows for ease of movement, and you may want to select wick-away fabrics since you can quickly heat up.
-If you’re really into it you can even make personalised t-shirts or track jackets for you and your practice partners.
+If you’re really into it you can even make personalized t-shirts or track jackets for you and your practice partners.
 But one thing you’ll definitely want is a good pair of sports socks that wicks away moisture and provides plenty of cushion for your feet.

 Professional Squash Association(PSA) is the governing body of professional men squash players while Woman’s International Squash Players Association (WISPA) is the equivalent body for women players.
 PSA and WISPA are independent of each other but both have a more or less similar purpose and that is to enable more players to have a professional squashRead More »